ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-adfs/guide.en-gb.md

 ## Objective

-You can use **single sign-on** (SSO) to connect to your OVHcloud account.
-To enable these connections, your account and your Active Directory Federation Services (AD FS) have to be configured using Security Assertion Markup Language (SAML) authentications.
+You can use **Single Sign-On** (SSO) to connect to your OVHcloud account.
+To enable these connections, your account and your Active Directory Federation Services (AD FS) have to be using SAML (*Security Assertion Markup Language*) authentications.

 **This guide explains how to link your OVHcloud account to an external Active Directory.**